 Here’s the chordacus image.

-C shaped Lydian mode, can you still see chord and pentatonic?
+Looking at the C shaped Lydian mode, can you still see the chord and the Major Pentatonic shape?

 Notice how the #4 has moved to the next string in comparison to the Ionian C shape.

-This is the last shape to learn, when you’ve taken it and all other shapes around the cycle of 4th it is tme to start connecting them all.
+This is the last shape to learn.
+When you’ve taken the C shape and all other shapes around the cycle of 4th, it is time to start connecting them.

-If you stumble on a shape, simply go back and work on that individual shape again, these things will help:
+If you hesitate on a specific shape, simply go back and work on that individual shape again, these things will help:

 - Add the intervals on by one to pentatonic